The incident was described as a “freak accident” and one person said “The gun accidentally went off.”

 No one ever had a negligent discharge and said, “Damn!
 I thought the gun was loaded.”

-Now that you have reached this portion of the text, you will have an idea what to expect from a professional firearms instructor.
+Now that you have reached this portion of the text, you will have an idea what to expect.
+At least from a professional firearms instructor.
 Before you enter a classroom or a training range I would hope that you have a solid understanding of the application of the 4 Universal Firearms Safety Rules.

 Know this, if you ever hear someone say, “It’s okay, it’s not loaded.” or similar words to that effect, you are dealing with a negligent person.
 My friends, uttering those words shows a mental and translated physical laziness when it comes to firearms safety.